nanoporetech/scrappie/README.md

 ```

 ## Output formats
-Scrappie current supports two ouput formats
+Scrappie current supports two ouput formats, FASTA and SAM.

-### Fasta
+### FASTA
-When the output is set to fasta (default) then some metadata is stored in the description
+When the output is set to FASTA (default) then some metadata is stored in the description
   * The sequence ID is the name of the file that was basecalled.
-  * The *description* element of the Fasta header is a JSON string containing the following elements:
+  * The *description* element of the FASTA header is a JSON string containing the following elements:
     * `normalised_score` Normalised score (total score / number of events).
     * `nevents` Number of events
     * `sequence_length` Length of sequence called
     * `events_per_base` Number of events per base called

 ### SAM
 Scrappie can emit SAM "alignment" lines containing the sequences but no quality information.
 No other fields, include a SAM header are emitted.
 A BAM file can be obtained using `samtools` (tested with version 0.1.19-96b5f2294a) as follows: